The Key Stats

 4. The New Generation

-5. Health is ImportantFor the first time ever, a higher volume of low- and no-sugar drinks are being bought than regular soft drinks8.
-No added sugar soft drinks contributed £16.8M9 in 2019, 4.7% more than in the same time period in 2018.
+5. Health is ImportantSince November 2018, a higher volume of low- and no-sugar drinks are being bought than regular soft drinks8.
+No added sugar soft drinks have contributed £16.8M9 thus far in 2019, 4.7% more than in the same time period in 2018.
 Sales are growing ahead of full sugar variants (4.7% growth, vs 1.5% growth for full sugar variants10).

 6. Crossing the Aisle